-If you think that executive resumes are closely similar to the standard one, you are wrong.
-Generally, executive resumes are designed not only to demonstrate stereotypical achievements like standard resumes do.
-But more importantly, they are prepared to show off the applicant’s visionary and outstandingly excellent qualifications.
+If you think executive resumes resemble the standard one, you are wrong.
+They are designed not only to show achievements.
+Instead, they should display the applicant’s qualifications.

-Executive resumes must demonstrate the applicant’s success in leadership in past positions, plus success strategies that can or will be carried to the next job title.
-They should present an impressive overview of the applicant’s career path and how, in each position, he or she has demonstrated the ability to take the reins and bring the organization into steady growth, new markets, expanded offerings, or new directions.
+Executive resumes must indicate the applicant’s success in leadership in earlier positions and strategies that you may carry to the next job.
+In your executive resume, you should present an overview of your career path.
+You should detail how you can take the reins and bring the organization into steady growth, new markets, directions, and expanded offerings.

 Read the following truths about executive resumes.
 These will help you determine if you are making the right move or not.
-Learn from them and apply them to yourself.
+Learn from them and apply them to executive resume.

-A better strategy is to write your resume with exactly as much detail and description as is needed to convince the reader that you are the ideal candidate to have a big contribution to the company – to compel him to pick up the phone and call you for an interview.
-While this is sometimes a difficult balance to strike, you should review and edit your resume with a very discriminating eye toward reducing unnecessary wordiness.
+Your executive resume includes details to convince your hirer that you are the best candidate that can contribute to the company.
+You should compel him to pick up the phone and call you for an interview.
+To strike a balance, you should review and edit your resume with a very discriminating eye toward reducing wordiness.

-Use powerful, active language to concisely tell the reader the “story” behind your most recent or relevant positions.
-By documenting your consistent ability to produce results and solve problems, you will demonstrate your ability to produce similar results in the future.
+Use active language to tell the reader the story behind your most relevant positions.
+Document results to show how you solve problems.
+These will display your ability to produce similar results in the future.

-There is no way to predict the personal biases of the individuals who will read your resume.
-The initial way that an employer uses a resume is to filter the qualifications of candidates.
+You can’t predict the bias of those who will read your resume.
+This is the employer’s way to filter the criteria of candidates.

-Board memberships, related volunteer work, and professional associations should often be included but religious affiliations, family status, country club memberships, and hobbies have no place on an executive resume.
-The only exception to this is when you are preparing a resume specifically written to appeal to a single individual whom you are absolutely certain would be fascinated in your piloting license or passion for golf.
-If you are certain that your personal information will help you to break the ice and build rapport, you may have a valid reason for including it.
+An exception is when you target a single individual who would be fascinated in your piloting license or passion for golf.
+If you are certain that your personal information will help you to break the ice and build rapport, you may have a valid reason to include it.

 Christine Wilson works for a corporate advertising agency that mainly deals with personal branding and personality marketing.